norvig/paip-lisp/docs/chapter13.md

 This kind of "flavor hacking" appealed to the MIT Lisp Machine group, who adopted the metaphor for their object-oriented programming system.
 All flavors inherited from the top-mostflavor in the hierarchy: vanilla.
-In the window system, for example, the flavor `basic-window` was defined to support the minimal functionality of all windows, and then new flavors of window were defined by combining mix-in flavors such as `scrol1-bar-mixin`, `label-mixin`, and `border-mixin`.
+In the window system, for example, the flavor `basic-window` was defined to support the minimal functionality of all windows, and then new flavors of window were defined by combining mix-in flavors such as `scroll-bar-mixin`, `label-mixin`, and `border-mixin`.
 These mix-in flavors were used only to define other flavors.
 Just as you couldn't go into Steve's and order "crushed Heath bars, hold the ice cream," there was a mechanism to prohibit instantiation of mix-ins.